turnitin/-puppet-heartbeat-/README.md

 # Parameters

-The descriptions are short and their are more variables to tweak your heartbeat if needed.
+The descriptions are short and there are more variables to tweak your heartbeat if needed.

 <table>
   <tr>